oatmealine/uranium-template/MANUAL.md

 -- then, in your update function uranium.on('update', function(dt)
-  n(dt) -- multiply this image by some value to speed it up print(n.a) -- retrieve the eased value print(n.toa) -- retrieve the target value it's easing towards end)
+  n:update(dt) -- multiply this image by some value to speed it up print(n.eased) -- retrieve the eased value print(n.target) -- retrieve the target value it's easing towards end)
 ```